“Any fool can criticize, condemn, and complain but it takes character and self control to be understanding and forgiving.”

 When you are here and now fully you sense the nuances and the layers below the surface.
 Presence is a wonderful thing when observing your world or in a conversation/relationship.
 You are fully attentive to the other person.
 You don't have to think about what to say, the right words – usually – just flows out of you effortlessly.
 To be present seems to raise the quality of whatever you are doing compared to if you are unfocused and split.

 How can you reconnect with the present?
 Three suggestions:

 - Focus on your breath.
 Just take a couple of dozen belly breaths and focus on your breathing.
-You can find a quick guide to belly breathing in this article.

 7. Try a different point of view.